LeafMountain/Website/_games/2-restAshored.md

 ## Components
-I'm also a big supporter of a component based system and were a big part of planning the architechture of the game.
-The reason we picked this architechture is to give the designers the freedom to create the game they wanted.
+I'm also a big supporter of a component based system and were a big part of planning the architecture of the game.
+The reason we picked this architecture is to give the designers the freedom to create the game they wanted.

 Me and my programmer teammates worked close with the designers to provide the functionality the designers needed to create the player experience they had envisioned.
 This worked very well and made it possible to iterate on the game in an effective manner.

-Other than that I have been a part of many different systems, either by planning, helping or writing code toghether with other members of the team.
+Other than that I have been a part of many different systems, either by planning, helping or writing code together with other members of the team.

 <!-- ## Gameplay -->